jetstack/terraform-google-gke-cluster/README.md

 - GCP project ID
 - Cluster name
-- GCP region
+- GCP location
-- GCP zone (for a zonal cluster)
+  - Specify a zone for a zonal cluster
+  - Specify a region for a regional cluster
 - Maintenance window start time
 - Node pools
   - Name